Ramijul/go-gin-oms/setup.md

    }
    ```

-   _In Respone you will receive the newly created order record with a "PAYMENT PENDING" status_
+   _In Respone you will receive the newly created order record with a "PAYMENT PENDING" status_.

+   > Total Price of the order is calculated based on the `products[].units` provided.
+The Payments processor uses this calculated total price to process the payment.
+Create an order with a higher value for `products[].units` (e.g 150), to test for the payment failure case.

    _Note_ that placing an order does not (yet) reduce the stock on the product.

 4. Fetch the order